 Since taxation rules differ from country to country, PortaBilling® supports a system of plug-in tax modules.
+When you configure a taxation plug-in for a customer class, you instruct PortaBilling® how to calculate and apply taxes to your customers: as either included or excluded in the rates.

-Each customer is assigned his own plug-in type, which defines a different module to be used for calculating taxes.
-Currently, PortaBilling® supports plug-ins for VAT (fixed percentage), custom taxation, the EZtax® suite, Avalara and the SureTax® taxation plug-in.
+Currently, PortaBilling® supports plug-ins for VAT (fixed percentage) and custom taxation, as well as the EZtax® suite, Avalara and the SureTax® taxation plug-ins.
 The latter three enable correct calculation of US state, country and city taxes, as well as special items such as federal USF, etc.